Why does self-isolation matter?

 How long will this be in place for?

-Originally the scheme was due to run until 31 January 2021, however it has now been extended until 31st March 2021.
-During this time, central government will continue to review the efficacy of the scheme, including the impact of COVID-19 incidence levels.
+The scheme is due to run until 30 September 2021.
+Central government will continue to review the efficacy of the scheme, including the impact of COVID-19 incidence levels.

 How will the duty to self-isolate be imposed?